tasnim-mohammd/QA1-Assignments-/README.md

 ### Issye Severity : Major
 ### Issue Description :
-   The issue is that we have a nested try block in the editor file so i created a new method called readFile() which takes a File object as input and returns the contents of the file as a String so the code bacame more modular and easier to understand.
+   The issue is that we have a nested try block in the editor file so i created a new method called readFile() which takes a File object as input and returns the contents of the file as a String so the code bacame more modular and easier to understand. and this improve the quality of the code by making it more modular, readable, and maintainable.

 ### 7. Define constant instead of duplicating "paste" 3 times
 ### Issue Type : Code Smell
 ### Issue Severity : Critical
 ### Issue Description :
-T he issue is that we have to use the constant var " PASTE_ITEM" wherever we need to use the "paste" string  in the editor file .
+T he issue is that we have to use the constant var " PASTE_ITEM" wherever we need to use the "paste" string  in the editor file . and this improve the quality of the code by improving readability, consistency, scalability, and maintainability.